plifplouf203/academic-cv/content/publications/preprint/index.md

 ## 1. The Model
 ### 1.1 Canonical Version of the QPM
-The basic version of the QPM model (also referred to as the canonical QPM) was proposed by the IMF in 2006 [Berg et al., 2006a,b].
+The basic version of the QPM model (also referred to as the canonical QPM) was proposed by the IMF in 2006 [Berg et *al*., 2006a,b].
 It is sometimes considered a New Keynesian model as it blends the emphasis on some specific mechanisms.
 The model is based on the ideas of monopolistic competition and features nominal rigidities.
 Prices are assumed to be sticky, meaning that they don’t adjust immediately as underlying costs of production change.
 Output in the short-run is demand